aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/code-comparison-for-common-features-with-vsto/set-background-picture-of-a-worksheet-in-vsto-and-aspose-cells/_index.md

 byte[] imageData = new Byte[fs.Length];

-//Obtain the picture into the array of bytes from streams.
+//Obtain the picture into the byte array from the stream.

 fs.Read(imageData, 0, imageData.Length);